 People who have a budget to spend and have experience with paid searches and/or someone who does and can help them set it up correctly.

 People who have personal/existing businesses that don’t have time for SEO.
-In these cases, you can use things like Adwords, Bing Ads and even Adwords express (great for local business advertising) to let people in YOUR area know about your business.
+In these cases, you can use things like Adwords, Bing Ads and even Google Ads alternatives (great for local business advertising and local business consulting firms) to let people in YOUR area know about your business.